Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357
+- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-HELP (4357)

-There are plenty of different articles out there on depression that can help you to understand what it is and what it's not.
+There are plenty of different articles out there on depression that can help you understand what it is and what it's not.
 They can also help you understand different methods of treatment of depression, ranging from homeopathic remedies to medications and therapy.

 However, with so many different options out there, it can be difficult to know what you should be doing and how different treatments may or may not work for you.
 The most important thing for many, however, is to understand that these articles can be a good jumping off point—but they may not be the fix.
 Often, these conditions can require professional intervention and supportive strategies to fully resolve and to restore the person to a higher quality of life.
-If you find yourself living with the effects of depression, we want to encourage you to experiment to determine what methods work the best for your specific symptoms.
+If you find yourself living with the effects of depression, we want to encourage you to experiment to determine what methods work best for your specific symptoms.

-Additionally, when you look at how-to articles, it can be important to look at what kind of results are being offered for of the effort that you may be asked to put in—possibly helping to connect you to the most efficient methods of support possible.
+Additionally, when you look at how-to articles, it can be important to look at what kind of results are being offered for the effort that you may be asked to put in—possibly helping to connect you to the most efficient methods of support possible.

 What is depression?